Colorado River Rafting Flow Report

-We often get questions related to our current CFS or the Cubic Feet per Second.
+We often get questions about our current CFS or the Cubic Feet per Second.
 CFS is how the flow, or volume of the river, is measured.
-To wrap your head around this, imagine a single basketball being the equivalent of one cubic foot.
+To wrap your head around this, imagine a single basketball as being equivalent to one cubic foot.
 To put this in perspective, this would mean a wave of 1,200 basketballs coming down the river every second if the volume is 1,200 CFS for the day.
 Greater snowpack correlates to more runoff and higher CFS.

 The average CFS for our Shoshone Rapid stretch typically tops out around 9,000 CFS and drops to roughly 1,400 CFS throughout the course of the summer.